miaoxw/Auto-p.nju/README.md

 * Show login state

 ##Update Log
+###2016-06-25
+* Update login logic for password policy changes made by NIC
+* More discoveries about different reasons for `Wrong Password`

+*I've never thought about updating this application before my graduation as a bachelor...
+However, this indeed happened.*

 ###2015-11-17
 * Auto-reconnect works again
 * Fixed the no-responding problem when wrong username/password is input